e2jk/billingflatfile/README.md

                         The number of header lines to skip (default 0) -sf SKIP_FOOTER, --skip-footer SKIP_FOOTER
-                        The number of footer lines to skip (default 0) -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
+                        The number of footer lines to skip (default 0) -l LOCALE, --locale LOCALE
+                        Change the locale, useful to handle decimal separators -t TRUNCATE, --truncate TRUNCATE
+                        Comma-delimited list of field numbers for which the output will be truncated at the maximum line length, should the input value be longer than the maximum defined field length.
+If not set, a field that is too long will cause the script to stop with an error.
+  -dv DIVERT, --divert DIVERT
+                        Diverts to a separate file the content from rows containing a specific value at a specific place.
+The format of this parameter is "<field number>,<value to divert on>" (without quotes).
+                        This parameter can be repeated several times to support different values or different fields.
+                        The diverted content will be saved to a file whose name will be the output filename with "_diverted" added before the file extension.
+  -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                         The directory in which to create the output files -x, --overwrite-files
                         Allow to overwrite the output files -a APPLICATION_ID, --application-id APPLICATION_ID
                         The application ID.
 From the vendor specs: the first character will be filled with the first letter of the site that is to be invoiced, and the second character will be filled with a significant letter to describe the application.
 Must be unique for the receiving application to accept the files.
 Max 2 characters.
   -ds RUN_DESCRIPTION, --run-description RUN_DESCRIPTION
                         The description for this run.
 Free text, max 30 characters.
   -b BILLING_TYPE, --billing-type BILLING_TYPE
                         The billing type.
 Must be 'H' (internal billing), 'E' (external billing) or ' ' (both external and internal billing, or undetermined).
 Max 1 character.
   -r RUN_ID, --run-id RUN_ID
                         The ID for this run.
 Must be unique for each run for the receiving application to accept it.
                         Numeric value between 0 and 99999, max 5 characters.
   -fv FILE_VERSION, --file-version FILE_VERSION
                         The version of the output file to be generated.
 Only 'V1.11' is currently supported.
 Max 8 characters.
   -dr DATE_REPORT, --date-report DATE_REPORT
                         The column number of a Date column to report on in the metadata file.
 Numeric value between 0 and 99999.
   -d, --debug           Print lots of debugging statements -v, --verbose         Be verbose
 ```